Ki Amuk

-Ki Amuk is an ancient cannon belonging to the Sultanate of Banten, which is currently located in front of the Grand Mosque of Banten, Banten Province, Indonesia.
+Ki Amuk is a medieval Javanese cannon belonging to the Sultanate of Banten, which is currently located in front of the Grand Mosque of Banten, Banten Province, Indonesia.
 Ki Amuk cannon was used to protect the Karanghantu Port in Banten Bay.

 Legend and history

 According to legend, Ki Amuk was the incarnation of the cursed Sultanate of Demak soldier.
 But according to the historical sources, this cannon was made in Central Java in the 16th century around 1527 A.D., which was later presented to Sultan Hasanuddin of the Sultanate of Banten by Sultan Trenggono, originally named Ki Jimat.
 Si Jagur cannon in the Jakarta Fatahillah Museum yard is the "twin" of Ki Amuk.